Detroit, MI Car Shipping: 2026 Costs & Routes

 Distance

-Because shipping rates are largely mileage‑based, Detroit’s central position in the Midwest means trips to the East Coast are relatively short, while trips to the West Coast or the Gulf can add several hundred miles and raise the price.
-Longer hauls also increase fuel, driver pay, and wear‑and‑tear, so cost rises roughly proportionally with distance.
+Detroit sits in the Midwest near the Great Lakes, so shipping a car to the East Coast is relatively short, while trips to the West Coast or the Gulf can add several hundred miles and raise the price.
+Longer hauls increase fuel, driver time, and wear‑and‑tear, which carriers factor directly into their rates.

 Season